 Best Matte: Milk Makeup Blur Liquid Matte Foundation

 The name says it all.
 This oil-free, silicone-free formula is lightweight and water-based, yet delivers a surprising level of full-on coverage.
-The matte finish is enhanced by the addition of powder-filled microspheres that work to every so effectively (yet naturally) blur away the look of prominent pores and other imperfections, making the result appear perfect.
+The matte finish is enhanced by the addition of powder-filled microspheres that work to even so effectively (yet naturally) blur away the look of prominent pores and other imperfections, making the result appear perfect.

 Best Stick: Westman Atelier Vital Skin Foundation Stick